wise4rmgod/Journal_App/README.md

 # Journal_App
-this is an android app given to me by andela as my final challenge for ALC 3.0 #7DaysofCodeChallenge, its a journal app that help users save,view,edit and delete there thoughts and feelings.
+this is an android app given to me by andela as my final challenge for ALC 3.0 #7DaysofCodeChallenge, its a journal app that help users save,view,edit and delete there thoughts and feelings.the app is created using the mvp architecture to make testing easy.

 [Download the apk file](https://drive.google.com/open?id=1-JJHEow33FLEO3uj4ivpcRvs6r7h3L8i)